-The Most Common Diseases You Can Get from A Mosquito
+Get to Know the Diseases You Can Get from a Mosquito Bite

 Posted by Mosquito Squad

-The Most Common Diseases You Can Get from A Mosquito
+Get to Know the Diseases You Can Get from a Mosquito Bite

 February 3, 2022

-There are many different diseases people can contract from mosquitoes.
-Mosquito-borne illnesses caused by viruses and other microorganisms can easily spread to humans and pets.
-Because mosquito diseases can be deadly, it is vital for people to be aware of the danger they pose and take precautions to protect yourself and your loved ones.
-See below for the most common diseases transmitted by mosquitoes.
+There are many different mosquito bite diseases that these flying pests can spread.
+Because mosquito diseases can be deadly, it’s vital to be aware of the danger they pose and take precautions to protect yourself and your loved ones.

 Malaria

-Malaria is by far the most common mosquito-borne illness affecting humans.
-According to the World Health Organization, nearly half of the world's population is at risk of Malaria.
-In 2015, there were roughly 212 million Malaria cases and an estimated 429,000 Malaria deaths.
-Many regions of Southeast Asia and Africa are extremely vulnerable to this mosquito population due to climate and geography.
-Mosquito Squad supports Malaria No More and has raised more than $450,000 to help fight Malaria in Africa.
+According to the World Health Organization, nearly half of the world’s population is at risk of contracting malaria.
+In 2015, there were roughly 212 million malaria cases and an estimated 429,000 deaths.
+Many regions of Southeast Asia and Africa are extremely vulnerable to malaria-carrying mosquitoes.
+Mosquito Squad supports Malaria No More and has raised more than $450,000 to help fight malaria in Africa.

 West Nile Virus